 - Isolating oneself (social isolation) to spend more time gaming.

-- Increased psychological issues, such as depression.
+- Increased psychological issues, such as depression and low self-esteem.

 There could be several other significant signs that could indicate addiction.
 Thus, it is wise to take some swift measures.